Finding notes and playing longer melodies by ear

 For example, if you consider the following melody:

-- If you have a teacher or a friend who plays an instrument, you can ask them to play a melody in short sections for you.
+- If you are learning with a teacher, you can ask them to play a melody in short sections for you.

 How to find the first note

-Finding the first note is just a matter of playing any note on your instrument and listening.
-Is the note you are playing higher, lower, or the same as the note you are hearing?
+- Play any note on your ocarina.
+Is the pitch higher, lower or the same as the note you are trying to find?

 This is how a note sounds when it is higher.